Uyanide/Api_Collection/README.md

-## API Collection for self use and practice
+## A tiny API collection for self use and practice

 ### Usage